 Stefan Voigt is director at the Institute of Law & Economics at Hamburg University.
-He is a fellow with CESifo (Munich) and has been affiliated with the International Centre for Economic Research (ICER) in Torino, Italy.
+He is a fellow with CESifo (Munich).
 Previous positions include chairs at the Universities of Marburg, Kassel, Ruhr-University Bochum, a fellowship at the Institute for Advanced Study in Berlin, and a research fellow position with the Max-Planck-Institute for Research Into Economic Systems.

 His research focuses on the economic effects of constitutions.
 More specifically, current research focuses on the economic effects of the judiciary.
 Voigt is one of the editors of the Review of Law & Economics and a member of various boards including those of Public Choice and Constitutional Political Economy.
 Voigt has consulting experience with both the public and the private sector.

 He has worked with the World Bank, the European Commission and the OECD but also with the European Round Table of Industrialists (ERT).
 The German newspaper Handelsblatt ranks Voigt among the Top-100 German speaking economists according to quality-weighted research output.

 Prof. Alan Miller

 Alan D. Miller is a senior lecturer with appointments in the Faculty of Law and in the Department of Economics at the University of Haifa.
 Alan studied history at the University of California, Berkeley (1998), law at Northwestern University (2001), and economics at the California Institute of Technology (2009).